A text fading in and out or a link popping up when hovered. What do these two things have in common? Yes, they all animate.

 <link rel="stylesheet" href="yourpath/magic.min.css">

-And did I told you that each of its 15 ‘Basic’ animation types has more than 10 sub-animations!
+And did I tell you that each of its 15 ‘Basic’ animation types has more than 10 sub-animations!
 It’s mind-blowing to see how much we can achieve with Animista.

 - Get a taste of different animations from its editor.

-- Pick your favourite ones by clicking on the heart button.
+- Pick your favorite ones by clicking on the heart button.